This post explores the stunning knits seen in the TV show Outlander, including many beginner, intermediate and advanced Outlander knitting patterns.

-If you would like to buy 12 Outlander ad-free knitting patterns in an inexspensive bundle – please take a look in my shop here.
+If you would like to purchase the inexpensive ad-free Outlander Pattern Collection with 12 PDF printables please take a look in my shop HERE.

-Take a look at this roundup of Outlander knits and get some ideas >
+Take a look at this roundup of Outlander knits below and get some ideas >

-*Click on the link to view the knitting pattern*
+*Click on the pink link to view the knitting pattern*